trisulnsm/nflossmon/README.md

 - Supports NetFlow v5, v9 and IPFIX (v10) formats
 - Tracks sequence numbers per source router/exporter
-- Calculates packet loss percentage over configurable time windows
+- Calculates loss percentage over configurable time windows
 - Displays statistics including:
   - Source IP address
   - Source ID (for v9/IPFIX)
   - Version (v5, v9, IPFIX)
-  - Packet loss percentage
+  - Flow Loss percentage
   - Expected vs received packet counts
   - Timestamp for each reporting interval
  - Security: Drop privileges to this user after opening capture interface
  - Filter: Filter by specific host IP address and port

+> :pushpin:  **IPFIX note** For IPFIX, the tool tracks templates and computes the flow gaps as specified in the IPFIX protocol RFC 7011.
+However some vendors increment the sequence number for each packet rather than for each flow.
+The option `--ipfix-as-v9` can be used to treat IPFIX as NetFlow v9 for such cases.

+It can also read a PCAP file directly.

 ### Output Format